 A Good Bankruptcy Alternative

-A formal proposal will at the very least bring all of the creditors to the table, whether they like it or not.
+A formal proposal will at the very least bring all of the creditors to the table.
 The creditors have a limited window of opportunity to vote on acceptance of the proposal or to renegotiate its terms.
 Proposals don’t always pass but the majority do, and when they are in place the debtor can find a way out of debt at an affordable payment level without resorting to bankruptcy.
 The creditors are also able to collect a portion of the debts they are owed.

 What exactly is a Formal Proposal

 A formal proposal is one that is filed by a Licensed Proposal Administrator, also known as a Licensed Insolvency Trustee.
 This kind of proposal to creditors is supported by laws that provide consumer protection and force the creditors to discuss and, in some cases, accept a proposal offering.
 Proposals are voted on by the creditors and the majority rules so if a few creditors vote against the proposal they may be forced to accept its terms by the creditors who do vote in favour of it.